CrumpLab/cognition/docs/textbook/C1_What_is_Cognition.md

 Let's skip over a century and ask what recent research on mental imagery looks like.
 In 2010, Zeman and colleagues reported a case of a patient with "imagery generation disorder" [@zemanLossImageryPhenomenology2010] that got picked up in the media.
 Several people who heard about the finding contacted the researchers to let them know that they also did not experience visual imagery.
 This led the research group to begin examining these claims in more detail and in 2015 [@zemanLivesImageryCongenital2015] they did something very similar to what Galton did; namely, ask people questions about the vividness of their mental imagery.
 They used a newer questionnaire developed to assess the vividness of visual imagery [@marksVisualImageryDifferences1973]; and gave it to the people who claimed they had no visual imagery.
 Perhaps not surprisingly, those same people gave answers to the questionnaire that were consistent with their claims that they had visual imagery.
 Zeman coined the term "aphantasia" to describe the condition of having little to no mental imagery.

 The media attention to Zeman's work on aphantasia caused a great of deal of interest across the world.
 One of the research participants 2015 study created the [Aphantasia Network](https://aphantasia.com) website, which has grown into a large online community for people with aphantasia.
 By 2020 [@zemanPhantasiaPsychologicalSignificance2020], Zeman's group had been contacted by 14,000 people who either claimed they had aphantasia, or the opposite -- extremely vivid and life-like mental imagery, termed "hyperphantasia".
 Some of the claims are really quite extraordinary.
-For example, in a 2021 New York Times article [@zimmerManyPeopleHave2021], cognitive neuroscientist Joel Pearson claimed that 'hyperphantasia could go far beyond just having an active imagination...and that “People [with hyperphantasia] watch a movie, and then they can watch it again in their mind, and it’s indistinguishable.”'.
+For example, in a 2021 New York Times article [@zimmerManyPeopleHave2021], cognitive neuroscientist Joel Pearson claimed that 'hyperphantasia could go far beyond just having an active imagination...and that "People [with hyperphantasia] watch a movie, and then they can watch it again in their mind, and it's indistinguishable."'.

 I can't accurately replay a whole movie in my head.
 That is pretty incredible.
 To me, this claim is so incredible that I wonder if the person was exaggerating their ability a little bit.
 Although I am skeptical, there is no shortage of people accomplishing astounding, and objectively verifiable feats of cognition.
 Daniel Tammet [@DanielTammet2021] is famous for breaking the European record for correctly reciting from memory, the first 22,514 digits of the number pi.
 So, if Daniel Tammet can accurately "replay" the digits of pi for five hours, maybe someone else can replay a whole movie in their mind.
 Again, the role of direct observation comes into play for lending support to an extraordinary claim.
 The fact that Daniel could say the digits of pi out loud for other observers to hear, under controlled conditions (where those observers could verify he wasn't cheating somehow), makes it easier to believe that Daniel's ability is real.
 Similarly, if there were more direct methods to test claims about extreme differences in mental imagery abilities, this would lend more support to those extraordinary claims.